 Minnesota this year recovered the number of jobs it lost in the Great Recession.
-A deeper look at the data, though, paint an intriguing picture of winners and losers — and how our economy continues to shift.
+A deeper look at the data, though, paints an intriguing picture of winners and losers — and how our economy continues to shift.

 Bottom line: Health care jobs saved our bacon in the recession.
 The industry continued to grow jobs during the worst economic conditions in decades.